International Baccalaureate (IB)

 Theory of knowledge (TOK) plays a special role in the International Baccalaureate® (IB) Diploma Programme (DP), by providing an opportunity for students to reflect on the nature of knowledge, and on how we know what we claim to know.
 It looks at how students learn through different ways of knowing: perception, emotion, language and reason, and applies this to the different areas of knowledge such as mathematics, the arts, science, etc. This is a class scheduled to meet twice a week over the two years of the IBDP program.

-This is a research-based paper written by the student independently with the support of an advisor in the field of research.
+The Extended Essay is a research-based paper written by the student independently with the support of an advisor in the field of research.
 Students will select a research topic in the winter of year 1 of the program (their Grade 11) and will complete the project in the fall of year 2 (their Grade 12).
 It is an opportunity to explore more deeply a topic of great interest to the student, opportunities that are rare in the traditional classroom setting.

 For students attending university in a specific list of countries, or who may require professional recognition in those countries in the future, it is mandated that their IBDP Results Certificate be legalized (apostilled) in Geneva.
 This list is provided by the IB each year and students have been notified of this and given instructions to complete a request, if required.